Legal Sidebari

 provision of the National Defense Authorization Act for Fiscal Year 2017 that barred the U.S. government

 from using any Kaspersky Lab products or services.
 The D.C.
-Circuit rejected the chal enge, holding that
+Circuit rejected the chal enge

 none of the three tests for punishment was satisfied.
 With respect to the historical test, the court rejected